open-education-hub/operating-systems/content/chapters/data/lab/content/working-memory.md

 The C implementation manages the memory manually.
 You can observe that all allocations are performed via `malloc` and the memory is freed using `free`.
 Arrays can be defined as static (on the stack) or dynamic (a pointer to some heap memory).
-Stack memory need not be freed, hence static arrays are automatically de-allocated.
+Stack memory need not be freed, hence static arrays are automatically deallocated.
 Heap memory, however, is managed by the user, therefore it is the burden of the programmer to find the optimal memory strategy.
 This offers the advantage that you can fine tune the memory usage depending on your application, but this comes with a cost: more often than not, managing memory is a highly complex error-prone task.